jbcodeforce/eda-kconnect-lab/item-aggregator/Readme.md

 The API is visible via the swagger-ui: `http://localhost:8080/swagger-ui/`

-## Deploy on OpenShift cluster with Event Streams running
+## Deploy on OpenShift cluster with Event Streams